Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Introduction

-The prostate, lung, colorectal, and ovarian (PLCO) cancer screening trial \cite[]{teamProstateLungColorectal2000}, a two-arm randomized trial examining screening tests for PLCO cancers, provides the inspiration for this work.
-Between November 1993 and July 2001, ten centers recruited participants across the U.S. and collected the data up to 2015.
-Our attention will be directed toward determining the optimal assignment of flexible sigmoidoscopy screening (a screening test for colorectal cancer) to enhance life expectancy.
-The personalization of the flexible sigmoidoscopy screening is crucial, as not all individuals will experience the desired benefit \cite[]{tangTimeBenefitColorectal2015}.
-Additionally, there is noncompliance with screening in the trial, which could be influenced by a range of unmeasured confounding factors \cite[]{leeDoublyRobustNonparametric2021,kianianCausalProportionalHazards2021}.
-When unmeasured confounders are present, the estimated optimal treatment regimes based on the assumption of their absence become untrustworthy.
-An IV that effectively compensates for the bias caused by unmeasured confounding effects can be employed to counter this issue.
-In our case, the assigned treatment serves as a suitable IV.
+The motivating example of this work is the prostate, lung, colorectal, and ovarian (PLCO) cancer screening trial \cite[]{teamProstateLungColorectal2000}, a two-arm randomized trial evaluating screening tests for PLCO cancers.
+Between November 1993 and July 2001, ten centers across the U.S. recruited participants and collected the data through 2015.
+We will focus on determining the optimal assignment of flexible sigmoidoscopy screening (a screening test for colorectal cancer) to increase individual life expectancy.
+The outcome of interest, survival time, is subject to right censoring due to reasons such as the limited time of the trial.
+It is important to personalize the flexible sigmoidoscopy screening because not all individuals will experience the desired benefit \cite[]{tangTimeBenefitColorectal2015}.
+Additionally, there is non-adherence in the trial, which could be influenced by a range of unmeasured confounders \cite[]{leeDoublyRobustNonparametric2021,kianianCausalProportionalHazards2021}.
+For example, relatively healthy individuals may be more likely to skip the screening.
+When unmeasured confounders are present, the estimated optimal treatment regimes based on the assumption of their absence become unreliable.
+Overall, the PLCO data involves the two challenges we mentioned before: First, some patients are censored; Second, the no unmeasured confounding assumption is violated.
+Fortunately, the assigned treatment as an IV can be employed to compensate for the bias caused by unmeasured confounding.